Dee23457/IDIOTBOX/README.md

-# puter-ai
+# IDIOTBOX!
-a chatbot i guess
+a fucking fun ass sandbox that you can play with your friends on!